Washington hasn’t yet received trade interest in Ryan Kerrigan, Dwayne Haskins

-At 2-5 and squarely in the hunt for the NFC East crown, Washington has tried to balance building for the future while also trying to win now.
-Unless it’s presented an offer too good to pass up before 4 p.m.
-Eastern on Tuesday, Washington appears content to not trade away any assets.

-If any of those three players are moved, Anderson appears to be the most likely candidate.
+And if any of the three were to be moved, Anderson would appear to be the most likely candidate.
 His fit in Jack Del Rio’s 4-3 scheme appeared uncertain from the outset, and his playing time dropped significantly from 35.3 defensive plays per game last year to 17.4 this year.
 A former second-round pick out of Alabama, Anderson posted career-highs last year with four sacks, 43 total tackles, five forced fumbles and two fumble recoveries.
 He has recorded six tackles in seven games this year.

 Though Anderson is only 26 and on an expiring contract, a comparable deal may be what the Dallas Cowboys received from the Detroit Lions for Everson Griffen, the 32-year-old edge rusher who was acquired in exchange for a conditional sixth-round draft pick.